CyberAMS/CarND-Path-Planning-Project/README.md

 The absolute core of a path planning algorithm is the tuning of cost functions to ensure expected and safe behavior of the artificial driver.
 Only 4 cost functions are needed to safely and efficiently drive in the simulator environment.

 First we need to always ensure that there is no collision.
-The `CostStepsToCollision()` method withing the `Vehicle` class calculates a cost based on the number of steps before a collision.
+The `CostStepsToCollision()` method within the `Vehicle` class calculates a cost based on the number of steps before a collision.
 50 steps have been identified to be a good value for an average normalized cost of 0.5.
-Lower steps lead to higher cost and larger steps lead to lower cost as shown in the first diagram further below.
+Less steps lead to higher cost and more steps lead to lower cost as shown in the first diagram further below.

 ```C
 // determine collision cost